 The site has never been excavated and lacks the legal protection of having been ‘scheduled’ as a nationally important archaeological site.
 It is an unexplored remnant of Saxon and Norman England, which the HS2 planners probably had little idea of when they drew their lines on the map.
 Since then, HS2 Ltd has employed a specialist firm, LP Archaeology, to excavate the site and remove any significant material they find, with a promise that ‘during different stages of the works we will also be taking drone photography of the site to record our progress and to form part of the historical record of the works’.
 All I can find on-line so far is a CGI reconstruction of St Mary the Virgin and a brief video about a ‘Heritage Open Day’ held last September.
 Curiously, the LP Archaeology website does not even mention the project.
 On the day I visited, the site was surrounded by barriers and some of the ruins were under covers.

-There are always trade-offs to be made in constructions projects, and indeed in any kind of economic development.
-Old Stoke Mandeville is a small and visually unimpressive site, whereas HS2 a project of national importance, vital, or so we are told, to our future prosperity and the regeneration of the North.
-The word ‘controversial’ fails to do justice to HS2.
+There are always trade-offs to be made in construction projects, and indeed in any kind of economic development.
+Old Stoke Mandeville is a small and visually unimpressive site, whereas HS2 an undertaking of national importance, vital, or so we are told, to our future prosperity and the regeneration of the North.
+But the word ‘controversial’ fails to do it justice.
 It is a hugely expensive project, coming in at £55.7 billion according to the most recent budget (and up from £32 billion just a few years ago).
 A House of Lords committee recently warned that spending on it is out of control.